 To an individual for outstanding service to the rubber industry.
 Open only to members of the Institute of Materials, Minerals and Mining.
 Given alternate (even) years with the Colwyn Medal.

 To an individual who has made an outstanding contribution to the science and/or technology of casting and solidification of metals.
 The award recognises the lifetime contribution of Professor John Hunt FRS and is supported through the General Research Institute of Non-ferrous Metals (GRINM) in Beijing.

-Roy T Holland Medal and Prize
+Roy T Holland Award

 In recognition of meritorious service in manufacture and technology within the traditional ceramics industry.
 Prize ceramic plaque.